-It’s Oscar’s birthday in a few days so that means it’s time for a lot of play time and treat time!
-For any dog that has a sensitive stomach like this little guy, this treat is perfect because it only contains 6 ingredients and it's all natural.
+For any dog that has a sensitive stomach, these homemade dog treats are perfect because it only contains 6 ingredients and it's all natural.

-There are only 6 ingredients for this recipe (not including the water).
+There are only 6 ingredients for this homemade dog treats recipe (not including the water).
 They should be very easy to find at your local grocery store.

 I used spelt flour for the recipe because it creates a dry and tough dough, which results in a more dry crunchy biscuit.

-For the rolled oats, make sure the ingredients on the packaging only have oats in it and no added sugar or flavourings and try to stay away from the instant oatmeal.
+For the rolled oats, make sure the ingredients on the packaging only have oats in it.
+It should not contain any sugar or flavorings.

 Mix the wet ingredients together (the egg, mashed banana and water) and slowly mix in the dry ingredients and then knead away!